- Happy members that stay

 - Skip the lengthy public waiting list

 - Be comfortable in your own private room (where a private room is available at your hospital)

 4. What discounts are on offer?

-Health Insurance is legislated by the government which means the government sets a maximum amount of discount that can be offered by health funds, called community rating, making Health Insurance fair for all Australians.
+Health Insurance is legislated by the government which means the government sets a maximum amount of discount that can be offered by health funds, making Health Insurance fair for all Australians.
 We understand that health insurance can be expensive, but by paying your premium by direct debit you’ll receive a 3% discount.